 - During Christmas time at Universal, look for the giant tree and meet Santa near the theaters.

 Hopfully, you are getting excited for your visit at Universal CityWalk Hollywood.
-If you'll be visiting Universal Studios Hollywood that day, you can save up to $37 a ticket with discount Universal Studios Hollywood Resort tickets!
+If you'll be visiting Universal Studios Hollywood that day, you can save some green with discount Universal Studios Hollywood Resort tickets!